 Every 80 percent lower we sell is proudly made in the U.S.A. from quality billet aluminum (6061-T6), mil-spec forged aluminum (7075-T6), or weapons-grade polymer.

-These same rules apply to all receiver blanks, frame blanks, and build kits we sell at 80-Lower.com.
 Some states have banned 80% lowers and certain firearm parts, or have otherwise restricted the sale and ownership of products we sell.
 So, be sure to check your local and state laws.
 We can’t ship our products to certain states.
-Please check our Shipping & Return Policy before placing an order (see restrictions).
+Please check our Shipping & Return Policy before placing an order (See Restrictions).

 Execute the right to bear arms today.
 Your build awaits.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
 At 80-Lower.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.